Co-petition divorce in Oregon, for spouses who are filing together

 Both spouses sign

-The filing depends on both spouses reviewing and signing the same packet.
+The filing depends on both spouses reviewing and signing the same paperwork.

 The court still needs clarity